sciapp/gr/lib/grm/grplot/README.md

 The following parameters are key-value pairs which can be used for every plot type.

 - `file`: contains the data which should be displayed.
 If no file is referred this results in an error message.
 If this parameter is the first argument the `file` keyword may be omitted.
 More information about these files can be found under the subchapter `Data file`.
 A hyphen '-' in place of a file path normally means "read from standard input".
 Since 'grplot' does not read from standard input by default, use '-' to redirect the input.
 This way 'grplot' can be used in a pipe.
 Another option are `.xml`- or `.xml.png`-files, which can be used instead of a data file.
 These files contain the internal representation of a specific plot, which then can be restored during the start of 'grplot'.
-If using these files all given parameters gets ignored.
+If using these files all given parameters are ignored.
 - `kind`: defines the plot type that should be displayed.
 Possible options are: `barplot`, `contour`, `contourf`, `heatmap`, `hexbin`, `histogram`, `imshow`, `isosurface`, `line`, `marginal_heatmap`, `polar_heatmap`, `polar_histogram`, `polar_line`, `polar_scatter`, `pie`, `line3`, `scale`, `scatter`, `scatter3`, `shade`, `surface`, `stairs`, `stem`, `tricontour`, `trisurface`, `quiver`, `volume`, `wireframe`.
 The default plot type is `line`.

   To get extra information about a specific plot type use: